ThomasOMara/Clem-AI/README.md

 ## Installation

-Note: On Debian systems, you may need to create and activate a virtual environment via venv.
-If this is the case, then you may need to install pyaudio in the vm also.
+Note: On Debian systems, you may need to create and activate a virtual environment via venv to install various packages.

 ```bash
 python3 -m venv my_environ_name     # Create the virtual environment